-This can make managing your debts feel a lot less stressful.
-However, it’s important to understand if it will mean you will have to repay more over the course of the loan.
+This can help make managing your debts feel less stressful.
+However, it’s important to work out if it'll mean having to repay more on a monthly basis and over the course of the loan.

-The amount you borrow, loan term and interest rate will determine how much interest you have to pay over time – use a calculator to estimate how much this could be.
+The amount you borrow, loan term and interest rate will determine how much interest you have to pay over time – you can use our calculator to estimate how much this could be.

 Whatever method you choose, try to repay as much as you can each month to reduce the amount of interest you’re charged.